IBSim/VirtualLab/docs/source/examples.rst

 *Sim.Mesh* specifies which mesh is used in the simulation.

 The attribute *Sim.Load* is a python `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ that dictates what type of Tensile test will be run.
-The ``keys`` 'Force' and 'Displacement' specify the type of test which will be performed.
-Their corresponding ``value`` specifies the magnitude applied in each test.
-If both 'Force' and 'Displacement' are input as ``keys`` both a constant force and constant displacement simulation will be run as separate simulations.
+The includion of the ``keys`` 'Force' and/or 'Displacement' in the dictionary specifies whether a constant force and/or constant displacement simulation will be run.
+The corresponding ``value`` to the ``key`` dictates the magnitude applied in each test.

+The *Sim.Load* defined here specify that a constant force simulation will be run, with a magnitude of 1000000N, and a constant displacement simulation run seperately, with an enforced displacement on 0.01m.

 In this instance, since *Sim* has neither the attributes *PreAsterFile* or *PostAsterFile*, no pre or post processing will be carried out.